seleniumbase/SeleniumBase/README.md

 sb.driver.stop()
 ```

-> (Due to a change in Chrome 137 where the --load-extension switch was removed, one limitation with this format is that you can't load extensions directly.
-The other formats weren't affected by this change.)
+> (Due to changes in Chrome 137 where the `--load-extension` switch was removed, you can't load extensions directly from this format.)

 --------